John Edwards has picked up a respectable number of endorsements from Georgia state legislators and others from around the state.

 Translation: it only takes a 1 degree rise in ocean temperatures to kill off almost all coral, which is the bedrock of all ocean life.
 Without it, we see a mass die off along with a significant drop in oxygen generation.
 Trust me when I say we don't want that to happen, and that the consequences are far graver than losing a pretty place to rec-dive.

 On top of releasing his health care plan to the public so people can read for themselves what his plans are, also proving that he actually has plans and ideas once he gets into the White House, Edwards is ramping up other plans and letting people have a go at them.
-Speaking of , here is a message from Elizabeth Edwards that was sent out in February.
+Speaking of health care, here is a message from Elizabeth Edwards that was sent out in February.
 Health care is extremely important when the richest nation on the planet has half its population unable to get medical insurance and go to a doctor when they really need it.
 Some candidates don't care, but we do.

 Invest in Weatherized Homes and More Efficient Buildings and Appliances: Upgrading home furnaces, ducts, windows, and insulation can cut energy bills by 20 to 40 percent, year after year.